Brian P. Burns: Collection of Irish art

-The focus of Brian P. Burns' collection of Irish art is, with few exceptions, works created after the Great Famine.
+The focus of Brian P. Burns's collection of Irish art is, with few exceptions, works created after the Great Famine.
 The collection has been exhibited at museums and cultural institutions throughout the United States and Ireland, including exhibitions at the McMullen Museum of Art, Boston College, Dublin's Hugh Lane Gallery, the Yale Center for British Art in New Haven, Connecticut, the Kennedy Center in Washington, D.C., and the Phoenix Art Museum in Arizona.
 In 2014, the collection was exhibited at the Consulate General of Ireland, New York, in an exhibition curated by Turlough McConnell Communications.

-Kate Robinson describes Burns' intention in collecting Irish art as a means "to become involved in the cultural development of his ancestral country and to correct the impression that we were a nation [Ireland] without a visual imagination."
-The collection includes paintings by F.J.
-Davis, Erskine Nicol, Maurice MacGonigal, Walter Chetwood Aiken, Roderic O'Conor, Henry Robertson Craig, Sir John Lavery, Frank McKelvey, Leo Whelan and Jack Butler Yeats, as well as sculpture by Rowan Gillespie.
+Kate Robinson describes Burns's intention in collecting Irish art as a means "to become involved in the cultural development of his ancestral country and to correct the impression that we were a nation [Ireland] without a visual imagination."
+The collection includes paintings by F. J. Davis, Erskine Nicol, Maurice MacGonigal, Walter Chetwood Aiken, Roderic O'Conor, Henry Robertson Craig, Sir John Lavery, Frank McKelvey, Leo Whelan and Jack Butler Yeats, as well as sculpture by Rowan Gillespie.